 Having a search bar in your Jekyll blog helps users to find the data using keywords.
 You may think that having an archive page would suffice but it is not enough.
 For example, if a user of my blog wants to know how to setup CloudFlare with his website.
-He will not find anything remotely close in my archive page but if he types CloudFlare in the search page then he will get SSL certificate (https) for Jekyll as the first result.
-I have mentioned the required steps inside that post.
+He will not find anything remotely close in the archive page but if he types CloudFlare in the search page then he will get SSL certificate (https) for Jekyll as the first result.

 This is just an example in the case of a blog.
 Websites can be of different kinds.
 Sometimes websites may offer location search, image search or any type of media search.
 The search bar is like a personal search engine for the website.